-5. Stored energy/Liquid/Gases/Solids.
+5. Stored energy / liquid / gases / solids

-5.2 High-voltage orange cabling
+5.2 High voltage orange cabling

-The high-voltage cabling is orange, per Society of Automotive Engineers (SAE) standards.
-Cables run under the floor of the vehicle and connect the high-voltage battery to the HPCU, Motor, LDC, Inverter, A/C compressor and other high-voltage components located towards the front of the vehicle.
+The High Voltage cabling is orange, per Society of Automotive Engineers (SAE) standards.
+Cables run under the floor of the vehicle and connect the High Voltage Battery to the HPCU, Motor, A/C compressor and other High Voltage components.

-The presence of orange cables under the hood, in the under-floor battery compartment, or HV cables under the car, identifies the vehicle as an electric vehicle.
+The presence of orange cables identifies the vehicle as an electric vehicle.

-- Never cut or disconnect the high-voltage orange cabling and connectors without first disabling the HV system (refer to page 7). - Exposed cables or wires may be visible inside or outside the vehicle.
+- Never cut or disconnect the high voltage orange cabling and connectors without first disabling the HV system. (refer to page 7) - Exposed cables or wires may be visible inside or outside the vehicle.
 Never touch the metal chassis wires, cables, connectors, or any electric components before disabling the system, and; or shorted to the vehicle chassis.